 - 1. Schools that submitted the basketball declaration form to the NSAA were assigned to sub-districts and districts in the manner given below.
 These assignments, sites, directors, and dates are listed on the NSAA web page, and depending on timing of the printing of this manual, may be found on the last pages of this manual. - 2.
 Class A schools will be divided into seven districts.
 The teams with the highest wild card point averages will have the opportunity to host districts.
-Class A districts in girls will be Thurs.- Sat.-Tues. and boys districts will be Fri.- Mon.- Wed.
-Districts 1,2,3 with five teams will start on Thurs for girls and Fri for boys with the lower seeds playing on that day at the higher seed.
-The other 4 districts will start on Sat or Mon All seven districts will be determined using a serpentine method (not modified), based upon the NSAA wild card point system within one week prior to the first district. - a.
+Class A districts in girls will be Tues, Wed, Fri. and boys districts will be Fri, Sat, Mon or Tues.
+Districts 1,2,3,4,5 with five teams will start on Tues for girls and Fri for boys with the lower seeds playing on that day at the higher seed.
+The other 2 districts will start on Tues or Sat All seven districts will be determined using a serpentine method (not modified), based upon the NSAA wild card point system within one week prior to the first district. - a.
 The winning boys' team and the winning girls' team in each district will qualify for the State Championship. - b.
 One additional boys' team and one additional girls' team will also qualify for the State Championship on the basis of the wild card team selection procedure.